How to Negotiate Your Salary: 10 Tips to Earn More

 During your negotiation, you can aim for more than just a higher salary – you can talk about benefits too.

 Depending on your goals, increased benefits, such as more vacation time or flexible hours, can be compelling additions or alternatives to a higher salary.
-As a result, it’s worthwhile spending time before you meet with your hiring manager to consider some of the work benefits that you might like to increase.
+As a result, it’s worthwhile to spend time before you meet with your hiring manager to consider some of the work benefits you might like to increase.

 • Improved insurance benefits